 It took nearly 25 years to protect the 500,000 acres of land in Southern Nevada known as Avi Kwa Ame with a national monument designation.

-Taylor Patterson hopes the next 33,000-acre national monument project in east Las Vegas will take only five.
+Taylor Patterson hopes the next project, a proposed 33,000-acre national monument in east Las Vegas, will take only five.

 “Is that realistic?
 I have no idea,” said Patterson, executive director of Indigenous Voices of Nevada and a member of the group that helped push for Avi Kwa Ame’s designation.